gerpark/ftsim/docs/source/component.rst

 The central type of an Area is the conveyor belt (Fördertechnik), but there are also storage areas and picking areas.

-Each Area tries to move its transport Units.
+Each Area tries to move its `Transport Units`.
 As they do it independently, each `Ft` (Area) runs in it's own thread.

 .. _basic_lf: